HastilyConceivedCreatures/safecat/README.md

     The private key is saved in a file `priv.key`, which is not encrypted!
 Unsafe indeed.

 2. `safecat show-keys`.
 Shows the last generated private-public keys.
 You can choose which format to show, hex or detailed.
-You need "detailed" if you want to verify the signature in Noir, and "hex" if you verify with safecat.
+You need "detailed" if you want to verify the signature in Noir (it shows the x and y values of the key), and "hex" if you verify with safecat (it shows the whole key as one big hex string).

     Here's how you show the detailed format:
     ```